morphogencc/Cinder-XUI/README.md

 -----|-------------
-path | video to play in this control, should be relative path to a QuickTime video in the assets folder loop | whether the video should loop or not
+path | video to play in this control, should be relative path to a QuickTime video in the assets folder loop | whether the video should loop or not fullscreen | whether the video should play fullscreen or not

 __Lua Callbacks:__